 Sadly after founder member Ally Young left in Autumn 2011 due to musical differences, the band appeared to wind down after two releases as a trio.
 And yet while MIRRORS seem to have been mothballed, far inferior synth acts go on and on and on…

 ARTHUR & MARTHA (2010)

 Almost as soon as ARTHUR & MARTHA were the third act introduced on TEC, they disappeared!
 The duo comprised of, rather confusingly, Adam Cresswell and Alice Hubley, described as “Gilbert & George, disguised as The Carpenters, stealing the hits of Kraftwerk and bashing them out on an old Moog in the style of SECTION 25”.
-Driven by a synthetic motorik beat, ‘Autovia’ was the superb highlight from their only album ‘Navigation’ which played with a variety of styles ranging from early NEW ORDER to CRYSTAL CASTLES.
+Driven by a synthetic motorik beat, ‘Autovia’ was the superb highlight from their only album ‘Navigation’ which played with a variety of styles ranging from NEW ORDER to CRYSTAL CASTLES.

 While ARTHUR & MARTHA are no more, Hubley formed indie act COSINES while Cresswell recently re-emerged as RODNEY CROMWELL.

 Originally a duo consisting of David Woods and Russell Harris, THE VANITY CLAUSE‘s potential was blighted by endless line-up changes before a terminal blow.
 With a synth sound that was heavily influenced by early ULTRAVOX, LADYTRON and Mute Records, it involved big played synths over chunky sequences and urgent rhythm construction.
 The classic line-up included vocalist and synth girl Louisa Strachan, but never actually released a full length album.
 An album, appropriately titled ‘Fractured’, was issued after David Woods’ departure, but was disappointing.